MD Educational Foundation

 Key Personnel:

-• Miriam Dervan - Founder & CEO: Founded the charity after personally experiencing anxiety during her school years.
+• Miriam Dervan - Co-Founder & Executive Chair: Founded the charity after personally experiencing anxiety during her school years.
+She is also Founder and Executive Chair of mdgroup.
 She stated: “We wanted to provide funding to schools that directly impacts young people.”
+She is an alumna of Mount St Michael Secondary School in Claremorris, Ireland.

-• Coleen McLaughlin - Schools Partnerships Officer: Provides administrative support and facilitates foundation events.
-“A huge part of my role is the facilitation of various events.”
+• Coleen McLaughlin - Senior Administrative Officer: Provides administrative support and facilitates foundation events.

 Employees: 1 employee earning between £60,000-£70,000 (year ending March 2024)